deeporiginbio/deeporigin-client/docs/how-to/managed-data/inspect-data.md

 === "CLI"

-    To describe a row in a database in Deep Origin, use:
+    To describe a file in a database in Deep Origin, use:

     ```bash
-    deeporigin data describe <row-id>
+    deeporigin data describe <file-id>
     ```

     This will show you a table similar to: